 The Company has three operating and reportable segments: Commercial Services, Government Solutions and Parking Solutions.
 Commercial Services offers toll and violation management solutions and title and registration services to RACs, Direct Fleets, FMCs and violation-issuing authorities.
 Government Solutions implements and administers traffic safety programs and products for municipalities and government agencies of all sizes.
 Parking Solutions provides an integrated suite of parking software and hardware solutions to its customers.
-The Company's CODM function is comprised of the Company's CEO and certain defined representatives of the Company's executive management team.
+The Company defines the chief operating decision maker ("CODM") as its Chief Executive Officer.
 The Company's CODM monitors operating performance, allocates resources and deploys capital based on these three segments.